3untz/electron-novo/electroncash_plugins/README.rst

 Risks and Dangers
 =================

-Plugins, like Electron Cash, are written in pure Python, in the form of PythonPackages_.
+Plugins, like Electron Novo, are written in pure Python, in the form of PythonPackages_.
 This means they can access almost all of Electron Cash's state, and change any behaviour, perhaps even in dishonest ways you might not even notice at first.
 They might even use Python's file